Docker - Containers Simplified

 |

-When running telusko/rest-demo:v1, the container defaults to JShell.
+When running n4ksum/rest-demo:v1, the container defaults to JShell.

 Step 9.
 Set Default Command to Run JAR Using –change